Bayesian Nonparametric Cost-Effectiveness Analyses: Causal Estimation and Adaptive Subgroup Discovery: Joint Nonparametric Model for Cost and Survival Time

 \subsection{Nonparametric Priors}

 We specify the following nonparametric priors on the unknown model quantities, $G$ and $\lambda_0$.

-Above, $EDP$ denotes the Enriched Dirichlet Process \cite{Wade2014} prior on $G$ and $\mathcal{GP}$ denotes the dependent Gamma Process prior \cite{barajas2002} on the baseline hazard $\lambda_0$.
-These priors are nonparametric in the sense that they are distributions of infinite-dimensional objects - the former over probability distributions and the latter over hazard functions.
-Realizations, $G$, from the $EDP$ are discrete probability distributions centered around a base distribution $G_0(\omega_i, \theta_i) = G_{0\omega}(\omega_i) G_{0\theta|\omega}(\theta_i | \omega_i)$ with two concentration parameters, $\alpha_\omega$ and $\alpha_\theta$.
+Above, EDP denotes the Enriched Dirichlet Process \citep{Wade2014} prior on $G$ and GP denotes the dependent Gamma Process prior \citep{barajas2002} on the baseline hazard $\lambda_0$.
+These priors are nonparametric in the sense that they are probability measures on infinite-dimensional objects - the former over probability distributions and the latter over hazard functions.
+Realizations, $G$, from the EDP are discrete probability distributions centered around a base distribution $G_0(\omega_i, \theta_i) = G_{0\omega}(\omega_i) G_{0\theta|\omega}(\theta_i | \omega_i)$ with two concentration parameters, $\alpha_\omega$ and $\alpha_\theta$.
 Some prior realizations are visualized in Figure \ref{fig:edpdraws}.
 Just as with the Dirichlet Process (DP), this discreteness induces a posterior clustering of patients.
-Unlike the DP, the clustering induced by the $EDP$ is nested. \textit{A posteriori}, patients with similar cost parameters are clustered together into what we call $\omega$-clusters.
+Unlike the DP, the clustering induced by the EDP is nested. \textit{A posteriori}, patients with similar cost parameters are clustered together into what we call $\omega$-clusters.
 Within each $\omega$-cluster, patients with similar effectiveness parameters are clustered together ($\theta$-clusters).
-The $EDP$ prior does not require pre-specification of the number of clusters.
-The clustering is data-adaptive, with as many clusters being introduced as needed to capture the complexity of the cost-effectiveness distribution.
-The posterior model for the joint distribution is therefore an adaptive nested mixture of cost-effectiveness models - with each component model having the form of the local model in \eqref{eq:cemod}, but with different component-specific parameters.
-In the machine learning literature, these models are often referred to as ``mixture of experts" learners: the data space are partitioned into homogenous regions, each having its own model that develops ``expertise" in that region.
+The EDP prior does not require pre-specification of the number of clusters.
+The clustering is data-adaptive, with more clusters being introduced to capture more complex cost-effectiveness distribution.
+The posterior model for the joint distribution is an adaptive nested mixture of cost-effectiveness models - with each component model having the form of the local model in \eqref{eq:cemod}, but with different component-specific parameters.
+In the machine learning literature, these models are often referred to as ``mixture of experts'' learners: the data space are partitioned into homogenous regions, each having its own model that develops ``expertise'' in that region.
 This is in contrast to ensemble learners (e.g. BART and Random Forests), which apply multiple models to the \textit{entire} data and combine the results post-hoc.